jonaswinklmann/HiPARS/README.md

 #### sort_sequentially
 This function moves atoms one-by-one towards the computational zone.
 If enough atoms are present in a plus-shape spanned by the rows and columns of the computational zone, then there are at most as many moves as there are sites in the computational zone.
 If atoms in the corners have to be used, then some segmented moves may be required.
 #### sort_parallel
 This function parallelizes atom rearrangement through the use of multiple AOD tones.
 It works in a greedy fashion by executing the best move it can find at any given moment.
 Execution time does, at the moment, not scale well above around 1000 target sites.
-This function can only unfold its true potential if both movement between rows and columns is allowed, which can be configured through the `.hpp` files.
+This function can only unfold its true potential if both movement between rows and columns is allowed, which can be configured through the config file.
 ### Lattice
 No sequential method exists for lattices as this combination should hardly ever be valuable.
 If it is required nonetheless, simply reduce the configurable limit to the AOD tones to one.
 #### sort_parallel_lattice (under development)